-NAGA Expands Global Financial Education: Bringing Educational Resources To Every Trader!
+NAGA Expands Global Financial Education: Bringing Educational Resources to Every Trader!

 NAGA's financial education initiative is driven by a diverse team of experts, each with unique expertise:

-Walbaum (German markets) : With extensive experience managing a €450 million Forex fund, Frank brings invaluable expertise in Asian currencies and the German stock market.
+• Frank Walbaum (German markets): With extensive experience managing a €450 million Forex fund, Frank brings invaluable expertise in Asian currencies and the German stock market.

-Duval (English) : A disciplined trader with a scientific approach, Jacques specializes in copy trading and applying statistical analysis to trading strategies.
+• Jacques Duval (English): A disciplined trader with a scientific approach, Jacques specializes in copy trading and applying statistical analysis to trading strategies.
 His data-driven insights cater to traders seeking precision and results.

-Horsfall (English) : Known for his extensive knowledge of algorithmic trading and technical analysis, Tammy has empowered thousands of traders by simplifying complex data into clear, actionable insights that are easy to follow.
+• Tammy Horsfall (English): Known for his extensive knowledge of algorithmic trading and technical analysis, Tammy has empowered thousands of traders by simplifying complex data into clear, actionable insights that are easy to follow.

 Your Education, Your Way—Accessible to All